-When Pele and Diego Maradona’s conversation about Lionel Messi was picked up by mics
+When Pele and Diego Maradona’s private chat about Lionel Messi was picked up by mics

-Lionel Messi: Pele and Maradona’s conversation about the Barcelona star in 2016
+Lionel Messi cemented his status as an all-time great very early during his illustrious career.

-Barcelona and Argentina icon Lionel Messi cemented his status as an all-time great very early during his illustrious career.
+Now 36, there’s no doubt that the seven-time Ballon d’Or winner will sit alongside Pele and Diego Maradona on the pantheon of footballing legends after hanging up his boots.

-Now 33, there’s no doubt that the six-time Ballon d’Or winner will sit alongside Pele and Diego Maradona on the pantheon of footballing legends after hanging up his boots.
+In the eyes of some football fans, Pele and Maradona previously had the edge over Messi when it came to the GOAT debate (Greatest of all Time) because he hadn't lifted the World Cup with Argentina.

-However, in the eyes of some football fans, Messi’s failure to lift the World Cup with Argentina will always give Pele and Maradona the edge when it comes to the GOAT (Greatest of all time) debate.
+But Messi silenced all of his remaining doubters by inspiring his beloved country to glory in Qatar last December.

-Messi came agonisingly close to getting his hands on the World Cup trophy in 2014 but was a beaten finalist against Germany.
+A beaten finalist at the 2014 World Cup, Messi finally got his hands on football's most prestigious trophy, producing a series of magnificent Man of the Match performances before scoring two goals (and a penalty in the shootout) against France in the final.

-The world-class forward, though, still received the prestigious Golden Ball award after being named the tournament’s standout player.
+Qatar 2022 may have been Messi's final appearance at a World Cup, although you certainly wouldn’t rule him out competing at the 2026 World Cup finals, which will be hosted by Canada, Mexico and the United States.

-Qatar 2022 might be Messi’s final chance to win the World Cup, although you certainly wouldn’t rule him out competing at the 2026 World Cup finals, which will be hosted by Canada, Mexico and the United States.
+Messi will, of course, be playing his club football in the USA over the next couple of seasons after agreeing a move to Inter Miami following the end of his spell at Paris Saint-Germain.

-Messi is currently captain of both Barça and Argentina, despite the fact he’s not the most vocal of players on the pitch.
-He leads by example with his actions, rather than his words.
+Messi captained Argentina to World Cup glory, despite the fact he’s not the most vocal of players on the pitch.
+He tends to lead by example with his actions, rather than his words.

 His compatriot, Maradona, was a totally different character in terms of personality.